-Please inform the office if you are in financial difficulties so we may try to assist you.
-Fees are to be one week in advance at all times.
+Please inform the manager if you are in financial difficulties so we may try to assist you.
+Fees are to be paid weekly at all times.
 You must pay your child's weekly fee at the beginning of your child's week.
-A \$10.00 late fine will be applied to your fee account if you have not paid your weekly fee before 6pm each week.
-In addition, care will cease immediately if the amount outstanding in fees exceeds the bond held, for your child, by the centre.
+Care will cease immediately if the amount outstanding in fees exceeds the bond held, for your child, by the centre.